|

 There was a moment's expectant silence; then the little band

-began to play, and the elleth emerged from behind the translucent
+began to play, and the elleth emerged from behind a translucent

 curtain, singing.